PhilipYip1988/python-tutorials/001_install/readme.md

 mamba update -c conda-forge --all
 ```

+The Python base environment includes IDLE.

-To launch IDLE.
-In Windows use:
+To launch IDLE in Windows use:

 ```
 idle
 ```

-In Ubuntu Linux use:
+To launch IDLE in Ubuntu Linux use:

 ```
 idle3